 On top of all that, it needs to be able to assign relative quality to different web pages that cover the same topic.
 This is tricky since all of this is happening with machines.
 People have a hard enough time agreeing on what constitutes “quality” content, but search engines have to determine it based on factors that machines can measure objectively.

-of creating a search engine index is identifying all the web pages out there
+The first challenge of creating a search engine index is identifying all the web pages out there.

 Search Engine Algorithms

-of the search engine index is the much more complicated one: attributing relative value to all of the web pages
+The second challenge of the search engine index is the much more complicated one: attributing relative value to all of the web pages.

 If the website crawler finds 100,000 pages that include content on them it deems relevant to a specific term, how does the search engine decide what order to deliver those results in?